Current wildfire information

-About the Fire Program
+About the Fire Protection Program

-well as some public lands, including state-owned forests and, by contract, US Bureau of Land Management forests in western Oregon.
-ODF is also part of an extensive fire protection network that includes landowner resources, contract crews and aircraft, inmate crews, and agreements with public agencies across Oregon, the US and British Columbia.
+As Oregon’s largest fire department, ODF's Fire Protection Program protects 16 million acres of forest, a $60 billion asset.
+These lands consist of privately owned forests as well as some public lands, including state-owned forests and, by contract, US Bureau of Land Management forests in western Oregon.
+ODF is also part of an extensive fire protection network that includes landowner resources, contract crews and aircraft, adults in custody crews, and agreements with public agencies across Oregon, the US, and British Columbia.

 ODF's firefighting policy is straightforward: Put out fires quickly at the smallest possible size.
 Most of the lands protected by the agency are working forests that produce revenue and support jobs.
 It is crucial to prevent fire damage to the timber resource that is an essential element of Oregon’s economy.
 This aggressive approach to firefighting also safeguards ecosystem values such as fish and wildlife habitats.